Osdorn-Typewriter-Repair/osdorn_project/README.md

 ### Included with Github
 - Jupyter notebook with calculations.
 - README with background on the project
-- Text files with functions for the
+- Text files with functions for the various stages of the product.
+- Shapefile Folder with all requisite files for shapefle used.
+- CSV of query results from MYSQL.

 ### Data source and SQL query
 - Only data from 2017 were used.